geekyBrewster/HackTheGap2018/README.md

 ```
 - Register a new log in order to enter site

+- Create a config.js file and place it in the Server folder.
+This file will contain your Twilio account credentials and phone numbers to use w/ the text message service.

 ### Prerequisites

 Link to software that is required to install the app (e.g. node).